-15.3 The Halting Problem
+15.4 The Halting Problem

-Assume we have fixed some finite descriptions of Turing machines.
-Using these, we can enumerate Turing machines via their descriptions, say, ordered by the lexicographic ordering.
-Each Turing machine thus receives an index: its place in the enumeration M_1, M_2, M_3, \ldots of Turing machine descriptions.
+Assume we have fixed some an enumeration of Turing machine descriptions.
+Each Turing machine thus receives an index: its place in the enumeration $M_1, M_2, M_3, ...$ of Turing machine descriptions.

-We know that there must be non-Turing-computable functions: the set of Turing machine descriptions-and hence the set of Turing machines-is enumerable, but the set of all functions from \mathbb{N} to \mathbb{N} is not.
+We know that there must be non-Turing-computable functions: the set of Turing machine descriptions-and hence the set of Turing machines-is countable, but the set of all functions from $\mathbb N$ to $\mathbb N$ is not.
 But we can find specific examples of non-computable function as well.
 One such function is the halting function.

-Definition 15.2 (Halting function).
+Definition 15.4 (Halting function).
 The halting function h is defined as

-$h(e, n) = \begin{cases} 0 & \text{if machine } M_e \text{ does not halt for input } n \\ 1 & \text{if machine } M_e \text{ halts for input } n \end{cases}$
+$$h(e,n) = \begin{cases} 0 & \text{if machine } M_e \text{ does not halt for input } n \\ 1 & \text{if machine } M_e \text{ halts for input } n \end{cases}$$

-Definition 15.3 (Halting problem).
+Definition 15.5 (Halting problem).
 The Halting Problem is the problem of determining (for any e, n) whether the Turing machine M_e halts for an input of n strokes.

 We show that h is not Turing-computable by showing that a related function, s, is not Turing-computable.
-This proof relies on the fact that anything that can be computed by a Turing machine can be computed using just two symbols: 0 and 1, and the fact that two Turing machines can be hooked together to create a single machine.
+This proof relies on the fact that anything that can be computed by a Turing machine can be computed by a disciplined Turing machine (section 14.7), and the fact that two Turing machines can be hooked together to create a single machine (section 14.8).

-Definition 15.4.
+Definition 15.6.
 The function s is defined as